Smicer12/phase_3_project/README.md

  4. Random Forest
  5. Naive Bayes

- The models had different lveels of accuracy.
+ The models had different levels of accuracy.
 ROC/AUC curves Logistic Regression and the RandomForest had the highest ROC and Accuracy scores.
 The Logistic Regression had a score of 81% and 84% for H1N1 and Seasonal Vaccine respectively while the Random Forest Classifier had scores of 80% and 83% for H1N1 and Seasonal Vacc respectively.
 Since the Logistic Regression was the baseline model, we chose to go with Random Forest Classifier which has ROC score of 83%.

 To improve the models perfomance we decided to do Hyper Parameter tuning using GridSearch.